carsdotcom/ignitionjs/README.md

                         // There are many options available.
                         //
-                        // Here we define the `tier` options property.
+                        // Here we define the `tiers` options property.

-                        tier: [
+                        tiers: [

-                            // `tier` is an array, each item represents a
+                            // `tiers` is an array, each item represents a
                             // loading & execute tier.
 Each tier accepts
                             // an options object.